 Reena Szczepanski at (505) 699-0798</p>

 "The Department of Health has been proceeding in a careful and deliberate manner with the Medical Cannabis Program.
-Its employees deserve support and through guidance in return.
-They didn't get that from that letter.
-I urge the Attorney General to provide more meaningful legal direction to the department," said Szczepanski.
+Its employees deserve support and thorough guidance in return," said Szczepanski.